laurelthorburn/Password-Generator/README.md

 # Password-Generator

 ## Description
-The purpose of this project was to create a password generator that allowed the user to insert their desired criteria for a random password.
+The purpose of this project was to create a password generator that allowed the user to select their desired criteria for a random password, including length and characters (i.e., symbols, letters, and numbers).
 Throughout this undertaking, I was able to continue to grow my javascript skills, especially in terms of functions, if/else phrases, troubleshooting console log errors, and utilizing arrays.
 This project also helped expand my knowledge and comfort of reading code and understanding the code's output.

 ## User Story